Visit By

 Fireplaces are categorized according to their designs, which include the type of fuel they use, the material used to make them, their position, and style.
-When looking for one to buy, you have to consider all these factors and the intended purpose of the fireplaces.
-You can buy one that only heats your house, one that cooks, or one that has both functionalities.
+When looking for one to buy, you must consider all these factors and the intended purpose of the fireplace.
+You can choose a fireplace that only heats your house, one that cooks, or one with both functionalities.

 Where and what to use the fireplace for